Davidah121/SMPL/README.md

 <p>The build files reference the include files and library files through environment variables.</p>
 <p>cppPS can setup the environment variables for you however if compiled using Visual Studios, it is not required.</p>
 <p>Note that with Visual Studios, modification will be needed to compile and use the files in the 'ext' folders.</p>

+<h2>Additional Notes:</h2>
+<p>There are libraries that are not fundamentally required to compile as you can ignore them using Preprocessor defines.</p>
+<p>Without these though, you may find certain classes no longer work or performance may be lacking.</p>
+<p>For instance, not using -mavx and setting the preprocessor OPTI to a value above 0 can result in the library not using intrinsics instructions.</p>
+<p>OpenSSL is required to use SSL.
+This includes SecureSockets and HTTPS.</p>
+<p>pthreads is required on linux.</p>